Fujio-Turner/sg-log-reader-demo/docs/faq.md

   The default location for the SG log files are `/home/sync_gateway/logs/` there you will find `sg_info.log` OR do a [_sgcollect_info](https://docs.couchbase.com/sync-gateway/current/rest-api-admin.html#/Server/post__sgcollect_info) locally on the running SG machine and it will create a zip with a bunch of SG logs and in it `sg_info.log` is also included.

+  + Is there any configuration to the script ? +

+  Yes, there is a config.json file that you can update with things like credentials to a Couchbase bucket.
+Click Here for more details about the config.json file [Install & Config](/install)

+  + Is what version of SG logs will it work on ? +

+  Its been testing with SG version 2.8.x to 3.0.1.
+Sorta works with 3.1.x

+  + The sg-log-file scripts are not working why? +

+  Check the log file it creates.
+It's ussually because the script can not connect to the Couchbase Server. misspelled bucket name , wrong username & password .... etc. So double check the  `config.json`

   + If I have 2 or more SGs behind a load balancer can I process them together and see the results in the dashboard ? +

   Yes you can be they will have different Websocket IDs.
 In the `config.json` there is a field to seperate the source. `"log-name":"test-today-node-0",  ///Optional: if you process multiple SG nodes you can tag the logs source here.` But there currently no way in the Dashboard to see which logs are from which SG node.